aleena-jose/bharatsim-tutorial/source/setup.rst

   .. image:: _static/images/vscode-extensions.png

   Let's open the Project.
-The following steps are assuming the source code directory is named ``BharatSim-master``.
+The following steps are assuming the source code directory is named ``BharatSim``.

-* Go to File --> Open Folder, and select the ``BharatSim-master`` folder.
+* Go to File --> Open Folder, and select the ``BharatSim`` folder.
 When prompted by VSCode, click on **Import Build**.

   * If you miss it somehow, go to View --> Command Palette [or press ``CTRL+SHIFT+P``] and search for "Import build".
 Click on "Metals: Import build" and sit back for a while as VSCode goes through the project structure and builds the project.

 * We need some dummy data to run any examples.

   * Inside VSCode, on the left side there is the Project Directory Tree.
-Navigate to ``BharatSim-master/src/main/scala/com/bharatsim/model/`` and open the ``DummyDataGenerator.scala`` file.
+Navigate to ``BharatSim/src/main/scala/com/bharatsim/model/`` and open the ``DummyDataGenerator.scala`` file.

   * The line where the ``object DummyDataGenerator`` starts, there should be two little buttons saying ``run | debug``.
 If they do not appear, wait for a while, VSCode might still be building the project.
 Once it appears, click on ``run``.